kaby76/Trash/readme.md

 * The name of the input corresponding to the parse tree nodes.
 * The input text corresponding to the parse tree nodes.

-Most commands in Trash read and/or write parse result sets.
+Most commands in Trash read and/or write parsing result sets.

 ## Commands of Trash